This is for tax year 2021 (and filed in April 2022), click here for 2020's guide.

 - Medical expense deduction - Established permanent threshold of 7.5% of AGI.

 - Recovery Rebate Credit - For those who meet qualifications based on 2020 income but did not receive a stimulus check for $1,200 this year (see breakout section).
 Non-taxable.

 - Child Tax Credit - $2,000/child tax credit (income under $200,000/$400,000).
 See below.

 - Earned Income Tax Credit (EITC) - Income under $56,844.

 New for 2020 and 2021.

 Non-itemizers can take a charitable deduction of up to $300 on taxable income (but not Adjusted Gross Income (AGI) which is used for certain Roth IRA, investment surtax, and Medicare premium thresholds).

 Itemizers can deduct up to 100% of AGI.

 Recovery Rebate Credit Overview

-This is the limit for how much you can get a deduction for contributing to a traditional IRA.
-You can still contribute above this point, it just won't be tax deductible.
+This is the limit for how much you can deduct when contributing to a Traditional IRA.
+You can still contribute if you earn more than this amount, it just won't be tax deductible.